merbird/flipbox/readme.md

 <div class='flip-back-content'></div>
 ```
-Will be displayed on the front and back/rear side of the flipbox.
+Will be displayed on the front and back/rear side of the flip box.
 This is where you put your own content including headings, text and buttons.
 ### Effects
 If no effect is specified then the default flip style effect will be used.
 Other effects include:
 ```